-The juridical basis for social security which is in contact with public policies within the context of public administration is pointed out in Article 22 of the Declaration of Human Rights of 1948, in which it is stated that everyone, as a member of society, has the right to social security and is entitled to realization, through national effort and international co-operation and in accordance with the organization and resources of each State, of the economic, social and cultural rights indispensable for his dignity and the free development of his personality.
+The juridical basis for social security which is 24 contact with public policies within the context of public admainstration is pointed out in Article 22 of the Declaration of Human Rights of 1948, in which it is stated that everyone, as a member of society, has the right to social security and is entitled to realization, through national effort and international co-operation and in accordance with the organization and resources of each State, of the economic, social and cultural rights indispensable for his dignity and the free development of his personality.
 In the statement it is emphasized that any citizen is not only entitled to social security but also economic rights, which include decent jobs and adequate wages.
 In accordance with the concept by ILO (1998) it is stated that social security is a protection financed by the society itself, through a set of public policies, to anticipate socio-economic risks which will likely result in the loss of the whole or part of public income, due to the incidences of occupational accident, illness, childbirth, termination of employment, old age, and premature death.

-Constitutionally, the organization of social security in Indonesia is guided by Article 28H section 33 of the 1945 Constitution: "Everyone is entitled to social security which allows his full development as a dignified human being"; and Article 34 section 2 of the 1945 Constitution: "The State shall develop a social security system for all citizens and empower the weak and the underprivileged in accordance with human dignity."
-In addition, Article 3 of Law No. 3 of 1992 on Employment Social Security states that social security is a protection for workers in the form of pecuniary compensation as a partial replacement of lost or reduced income, and a service on account of events or circumstances experienced by workers in the forms of occupational accident, illness, pregnancy, old age, and death.
-In the broader scope of Article 1 of Law No. 40 of 2004 on National Social Security System, it is stated that social security is a form of protection to ensure that all citizens are able to meet the needs of a decent living.
+Constitutionall 27 he organization of social security in Indonesia is guided by Article 28H 8 ection 33 of the 1945 Constitution: "Everyone is entitled to social security which allows his full development as a dignified human being"; and Article 34 section 2 of the 1945 Constitution: "The State shall develop a social security system for all citizens and 23 npower the weak and the underprivileged in accordance with human dignity."
+In addition, Art 5 e 3 of Law No. 3 of 1992 on Employment Social Security states that social security is a protection for workers in the form of pecuniary compensation as a partial replacement of lost or reduced income, and a service on account of events or circumstances experienced by workers in the 19 prms of occupational accident, illness, pregnancy, old age, and death.
+In the broader scope of Art 19 prms of occupational accident, illness, pregnancy, it is stated that social security is a form of protection to ensure that all citizens are able to meet the needs of a decent living.